jpalardy/warp/README.md

 How do you manage your servers now?

-* do you TYPE the hostname, maybe relying on bash completion?
+* do you TYPE the hostname, maybe relying on shell completion?
 * do you create (and maintain) a BUNCH of aliases, one for each host?

 Picking from a list solves all that.